EtzerMares/EtzerMares/README.md

 - Confirmed key hypotheses linking long wait times and high call drop rates with poor operator performance.
 - Proposed actionable recommendations such as enhanced training and call routing optimization.
 - Delivered insights to support future predictive modeling for operator performance evaluation.

+🛒 User Behavior Analysis for a Food Startup App

+Analyzed user behavior data from a food delivery app to identify drop-off points in the sales funnel and assess the impact of a design change through an A/A/B test.
+Technologies Used: Python, pandas, Matplotlib, SciPy, SQL, Jupyter Notebook, statistics, A/B testing methodology.

+Key Responsibilities:

+- Cleaned and preprocessed mobile app event log data.
+- Conducted funnel analysis to identify conversion bottlenecks.
+- Performed statistical hypothesis testing (Z-test) to evaluate differences in engagement across control and experimental groups.
+- Created visualizations of user flows and key KPIs to support findings.

+Achievements:

+- Identified a significant drop-off between product view and checkout stages.
+- Provided evidence that the typography change had no statistically significant effect on conversion rates.
+- Delivered actionable recommendations to improve the user journey and optimize app performance.

+🎮 Video Game Sales Analysis

+Analyzed global video game sales data to uncover trends and key factors influencing sales across platforms and regions.

+Technologies Used: Python, pandas, NumPy, Matplotlib, Seaborn, SciPy, Jupyter Notebook, statistical testing.

+Key Responsibilities:

+- Cleaned and prepared the dataset, including handling missing values and outliers.
+- Explored trends by platform, genre, and region through statistical summaries and visualizations.
+- Performed hypothesis testing to evaluate the relationship between user ratings and game sales.
+- Delivered insights to support data-driven marketing and release strategies.

+Achievements:

+- Identified that sales in North America and Europe were strongly influenced by game genre and platform.
+- Found no statistically significant correlation between user ratings and sales, guiding a shift in focus toward other performance drivers.
+- Generated actionable insights that could help improve forecasting and market targeting for future releases.

 ![Python](https://img.shields.io/badge/Python-4A8BE9)